fkivela/TurboCtl/doc/sphinx/_build/html/_sources/modules/index.rst.txt

+.. _turboctl:

 turboctl
 =========

+.. _dependencies:

-The turboctl package contains three subpackages: telegram, ui and virtualpump.
+The ``turboctl`` package contains the source code for TurboCtl, and is divided into the following three subpackages:

 .. toctree::